-Step-parenting can be awesome, but there are legal riddles.
-One of them is whether the step-parents have the right to get custody or not.
-They are automatically bestowed onto biological parents whereas step-parents are not.
-Nevertheless, a step-parent can make definite steps to achieve some rights, e.g. custody, parental responsibility or even inheritance.
-This paper discusses the legal aspect of step-parenting and the question of whether the step parents have the rights of custody.
-We consider what the step-parents experience is, what they can do to acquire the potential legal parental responsibility and the legal measures that can enable them to take over the custody rights.
-We even consider inheritance rights particularly where the adopted child or parent is concerned.
+This paper discusses the legal aspect of step-parenting and the question of whether the step-parents have the right of custody.
+We consider what the step-parents experience is, what they can do to acquire the potential legal parental responsibility, and the legal measures that can enable them to take over the custody rights.
+We even consider inheritance rights, particularly where the adopted child or parent is concerned.

 Are You a Step-Parent?
 Understanding Your Role

 It is heartbreaking and, at times, it is difficult to cope when one is a step-parent.
-The laws are ambiguous when it comes to your role in the family which is highly significant.
-Biological parents automatically gain the right to their children, whereas, step-parents do not.
+The laws are ambiguous when it comes to your role in the family, which is highly significant.
+Adopted children inherit from their Biological parents automatically gain the right to their children, whereas step-parents do not.
+Step-parents have custody rights.
 Nonetheless, you can provide the child with support in terms of emotions and financial assistance.

 Step-Parenting vs. Biological Parenting

-• Emotional Connection: Step-parents have opportunities to become close to a child, even performing many day-to-day roles, serving as the primary care-giver.
-Nevertheless, such proximity does not necessarily provide them any rights.
+- Emotional Connection: Step-parents have custody rights opportunities to become close to a child, even performing many day-to-day roles, serving as the primary caregiver.
+Nevertheless, such proximity does not necessarily provide them with any rights.

-• Financial Concern: Your obligation will be to carry a part of the financial responsibilities, but you are not bound by a law that you must support the child unless you are a guardian or are adopted.
+- Financial Concern: Your obligation will be to carry a part of the financial responsibilities, but you are not bound by law; you must support the child unless you are a guardian or are adopted.

 What Are Your Step-Parenting Legal Responsibilities?